 - If you are a current high school senior or haven't attended college since graduating high school (including Early/Middle college applicants), review First-Year Admission Requirements.

 - If you have completed college coursework since graduating high school (including military service member or veteran and second-degree seeking applicants), review Transfer Admission Requirements.
-Visit our transfer equivalency course search to see how your previous coursework transfers to Appalachian.
+Visit our transfer equivalency course search to see how your previous coursework transfers to the App State Online program.

 - If you have previously taken classes at App State and would like to re-enroll, review our Readmissions Requirements.

 Credentialed veterinary technologists and technicians are highly sought after.
 The Bureau of Labor Statistics projects the number of available positions increasing by 15% over 10 years by 2030 — faster than the average for all professions.

 It’s easy to see why: a recent study from Banfield Pet Hospital® found that by 2030, an estimated 75 million pets in the U.S. won't have access to the veterinary services they need.

 To employers across the profession, a bachelor’s degree in veterinary technology demonstrates your expertise in both clinical and non-clinical foundational knowledge and skills, preparing you for a path to leadership positions and expanded career opportunities in veterinary clinics, other animal health-related organizations and public health settings.